ndom91/gitbutler-flathub/README.md

 ## Building

-After you've got the required files up-to-date with the version of GitButler defined in `com.gitbutler.app.yml` `git` source (around line `108`), we can build the actual app.
+After you've got the prerequisites installed and the cargo and node source files generated, we can build the actual flatpak.

-1. Run `build.sh`

 ```
-./build.sh
+$ make flatpak
 ```